When did the Holy Spirit first come to Earth?

 Please allow me to go on record here to state that this in no way makes us God.
 We are the creation, and He the triune God is the creator!
 To Him alone be glory forever!
 (1 Timothy 1:17)

 That is, the Baptism in the Holy Spirit is when we are born again, placed into the Body of Christ, and the Holy Spirit indwells us (1 Corinthians 12:13.
 Ephesians 4:4-6.
 1 Corinthians 6:19).

 Therefore, the following terms can be considered synonymous:

 - Holy Spirit “within” a person(s)

 What does the term “anointed” with the Holy Spirit mean?

 Jesus stated that the “anointing with the Holy Spirit” is synonymous with the “Holy Spirit coming upon” someone (Luke 4:18.
 Luke 3:21-23).
-Furthermore, Luke in the book of Acts identifies that this anointing with the Holy Spirit is what gave Jesus the power to do the works of God (Acts 10:38).
-It was the works of God done by Jesus that was the proof positive that God sent Him (John 5:36).
+Furthermore, Luke, in the book of Acts, identifies that this anointing with the Holy Spirit is what gave Jesus the power to do the works of God (Acts 10:38).
+It was the works of God done by Jesus that were the proof positive that God sent Him (John 5:36).

 Jesus states that the Holy Spirit will come upon us to give us the power to continue His works (Acts 1:8).
 These works are to be one of the proofs to the World that Jesus has sent us (John 14:11,12).